btoll/music-theory/README.md

 (The data config currently only contains the quiz's dimensions, but that is extensible.)

-This will create a new link when the app is bootstrapped which will activate the new quiz.
+This will create a new link in the quiz menu when the app is bootstrapped which will activate the new quiz.

     <a href="#NEW_QUIZ" title="New Quiz">New Quiz</a>